fatemeh5288/Heart-Failure-Analysis/README.md

 Steps of data cleaning and visualization:
 This data needed minimum cleaning.
 I changed cp, slope, and thal to dummy variables since they are not ordinal in nature.
 They are just different types, that should not be numerically ordered, hence converted to dummies.
+**some png files are attached to take a look at data distribution with different variables

 Training the dataset:
 Data was split into train and test set and different classification algorithms were applied.